dumko23/TestCases/README.md

 # TestCases

-This is a place, where I'll publish result's of test cases that I recently got.
+Here I'll publish result's of test cases that I recently got.
 Theymay be good or bad, and may be refactored in time.

+Also here come's some project made by myself.